NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

    Specifically, do not squash or rebase commits after they are visible on the pull request.
-9. At some point, a member of the RFC Shepherd Team will propose a "motion for final comment period" (FCP), along with a disposition for the RFC (merge, close, or postpone).
+9. At some point, a member of the RFC Shepherd Team will propose a "motion for final comment period" (FCP), along with a disposition for the RFC (merge or close).
     * This step is taken when enough of the tradeoffs have been discussed that the RFC Shepherd Team is in a position to make a decision.
 That does not require consensus amongst all participants in the RFC thread (which is